 - Smaller bulbs are milder in flavor and are great in salads or simply eaten raw;

 - Larger bulbs have a more pronounced flavor and are great for grilling, braising and roasting;

-- Look for white bulbs which are compact and firm, blemish free and without any cracks.
+- Look for white bulbs that are compact and firm, blemish-free and without any cracks.
 The stalks should be crisp with fronds that show no sign of wilting or flowering;

 - Store unwashed fennel in a plastic bag, in the refrigerator for 3 to 4 days.

 How to prepare

 - Rinse your bulb under cold running water;

 - Cut off the stalks and the feathery fronds from the bulb;